clojuredays/foundation/index.markdown

 The foundation employs no people.

 # Activity report

-As of november 2019, the foundation is being established.
+As of november 2019, we are establishing the foundation.
 We plan to organise at least one conference in 2020.

 # Financial report

-As of november 2019, the foundation is being established.
-The fiscal year will run from establishment till 31 december 2020.
-The financial report will be available within 6 months after the end of the fiscal year.
+The first fiscal year will run from establishment till 31 december 2020.
+We will provide a financial report within 6 months after the end of the fiscal year.